Everything You Need to Know About Bifocals & Progressive Lenses

 |Ribbon Segment Bifocal Lenses||A narrow rectangle-shaped magnifying lens at the bottom of the overall lens|

 |Executive Bifocal Lenses||Original bifocal design with the magnified lens taking up the bottom half of the overall lens with a straight line|

 Progressive lenses are a more modern approach to glasses that require adjustments for multiple fields of vision.
 Rather than sporting the traditional bifocal lens look that has defined vision areas, progressive lenses are line-free multi-focals that feature a seamless progression of magnifying power.

 Progressive lenses offer all of the same benefits as traditional bifocal lenses without the defined lines, a design feature that is often very appealing.
-Aside from the aesthetic appeal, progressive lenses also solve an annoying issue that’s common with bifocals; they sometimes present the issue of ‘jumping’, which occurs when the wearer shifts from viewing a far-away object to a close-up object.
-The brain sometimes has to scramble to make sense of the newly-adjusted focal length, which can cause confusion and/or discomfort.
+Aside from the aesthetic appeal, progressive lenses also solve an annoying issue that’s common with bifocals; they sometimes present the issue of ‘jumping’, occurring when the wearer shifts from viewing a far-away object to a close-up object.
+The brain sometimes has to scramble to make sense of the newly-adjusted focal length, causing confusion and/or discomfort.

-There are five different types of progressive lenses, each of which offers specific characteristics and price points.
+There are five different types of progressive lenses, and each offers specific characteristics and price points.

 Progressive Lens Type

 |Standard Progressive Lenses||The most affordable progressive lens.
 These require a slightly larger size to transition the field of vision, meaning slightly larger glasses than other types of progressives.|